Occupational asthma may cause shortness of breath, tightness in the chest, wheezing, and coughing.

 Because the airways may begin to narrow before symptoms appear, a person with delayed symptoms may use a device to monitor the airways while at work.
 This device, a portable peak flow meter, measures the speed at which a person can blow air out of the lungs.
 When the airways narrow, the rate slows significantly, suggesting occupational asthma.

-Treatments are the same as for other types of asthma (see Asthma : Treatment).
+Treatments are the same as for other types of asthma Treatment Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
+Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more .
 Drugs that open the airways (bronchodilators) may be given, preferably in an inhaler (for example, albuterol).
 Drugs that reduce inflammation may be given, either in an inhaler (for example, the corticosteroid triamcinolone) or as a tablet (for example, montelukast).
 For severe attacks, corticosteroids such as prednisone may be taken by mouth for a short time.
 For long-term management, inhaled corticosteroids are preferred to oral corticosteroids.